Manage Your Money

 1. Save part of your earned income

 Start with 10% if possible, though even 1% is better than nothing.
-You can increase the percentage once saving becomes a habit and you know how good it feels to see a nest egg growing.
+You can increase the percentage once saving becomes a habit.
 Work it up to 20% after a year, 30% after another year and so on.
-A good target over the long term is to save 50%.
+Aim to save 50% if you can.
 This means that your hard-earned money is equally invested in your present and your future.

 2. Reduce your expenses

 Of course, this is only temporary.
-The whole purpose of living frugally now is so that you’ll have fewer or no money worries in future.
-Most people will not do this because they cannot understand delayed gratification.
-This is the single most important attitude you’ll need if you want to get good with handling money.
+The whole purpose of living frugally now is so that you’ll have fewer money worries in future.
+Most people will not do this because they cannot accept delayed gratification.
+But delayed gratification is the single most important attitude you’ll need to manage your money.

 3. Don’t spend your savings

 Many people save, only to dip into their savings when cashflow gets tight.
-I don’t know how to say this gently.
 Don’t.
-Don’t.
-Don’t.
+Whatever you do, don’t spend your savings.

 When I first started freelancing, I often had to borrow from myself.
-This means that I took out some of my savings to tide me over, but always with a fixed date for paying myself back.
+I took out some of my savings to tide me over, but always with a fixed date for paying myself back.
 And my loan period was usually just a few days.
-I certainly paid myself back in total by the end of the month.
-This was necessary because my income fluctuated from month to month, whereas my bills didn’t.
-If you have a fixed income now, you should not have this problem.
+I made sure to pay myself back in total by the end of the month.

-If you have no time of inclination to study how to invest your money, perhaps you should pay a professional do manage your investments for you.
-I have a friend who does this and she’s very happy with the results.
-Use a fee-based certified financial planner instead of commission-based agents who also call themselves financial planners.
+If you have no time or inclination to study how to invest your money, pay a professional to manage your money.
+I have a friend who hired a financial consultant and she’s very happy with the results.
+He saved her more money a year than his fees cost.
+Also, use a fee-based certified financial planner, not commission-based agents who call themselves financial planners.

-You’ll have to decide which method works best for you.
+You’ll have to decide which investment vehicle works best for you.
 Just don’t leave your money sitting in your bank account.
 With inflation factored in, the low interest on savings accounts means you’re actually losing money by doing that.
-Better to risk losing some in investments with a potential upside, than to definitely lose it by doing nothing, right?
+Better to risk losing some in investments with a potential upside, than to definitely lose it by doing nothing.

 5. Avoid liabilities

-Use cash only.
-No credit cards.
-No consumer loans with “low, low monthly instalments!”
+Use cash or debit cards only.
+Don’t use credit cards, unless you pay it off in full every month.
+No consumer loans.
 No cash advances.
 And definitely no borrowing from family or friends.
 Debt is generally a bad idea.
 Carelessly taking on consumer debt can undo all the good you’ve done in Steps 1 to 4 above.

-The only debt that makes sense is a home mortgage, as it’s actually a form of enforced savings by which you build equity over time.
+The only debt that makes sense is a home mortgage.
+This is because it’s a form of enforced savings by which you build equity over time.
 And even then I prefer that someone else, a tenant, pays my mortgages on property.
-I am allergic to debt, and maybe that’s why I sleep soundly at night.

 If you’re already stuck with consumer debt, pay off the debt with the highest interest first, not the one with the largest outstanding amount.
-Interest rate is effectively the price of money, and you want to get rid of the high-priced items first.
-Once that is paid off, use the entire amount to pay off the debt with the second highest interest rate and so on.
-This way you gather momentum and the debts will start disappearing.
+Interest rates are effectively the price of money, and you want to get rid of the high-priced items first.

 6. Monitor your financial health

+What gets measured, improves.
 Put all the above – income, expenses, savings, investments, liabilities – onto a single page.
 Excel spreadsheets are excellent for this.
 Update and review this page regularly.
 I update mine monthly and look at it almost daily.
-When you are acutely aware of the state of your finances, they will strangely enough start to improve over time.
+When you are acutely aware of the state of your finances, they will start to improve over time.
 Awareness is the key.
 Action will follow.

 Some experts advocate setting yourself specific financial targets eg how much you want to earn by a certain time.
 I’ve found that general directions are good enough for me.
 I want to see my income, savings, and investments go up, and my liabilities and expenses go down.
 Keep it simple, like I do, or make elaborate plans.
 It’s up to you, but just know what’s happening with your money.